A stem cell transplant replaces unhealthy blood cells with healthy ones. It can be a strong weapon in your fight against multiple myeloma.

 Allogeneic transplants are much riskier than autologous ones.
 But they may fight cancer better.
 This is because donor cells can kill myeloma cells that survived cancer treatment.

-Mini transplants are allogeneic but depend more on the donor cells to zero-in on and kill the cancer cells.
+4. Mini transplants are allogeneic but depend more on the donor cells to zero in on and kill the cancer cells.
 As a result, you’d get lower doses of chemo and radiation beforehand.
 If you are older or have other health problems, this may be a good choice for you.

 1. Stem cells are collected.
 In the past, they were taken directly from the marrow in an operation called a bone marrow harvest.
 Today, most stem cells are collected from the bloodstream.

-The donor (that means you or another person) will get a drug that makes cells grow faster and helps them leave the marrow.
+The donor (that can be you or another person) will get a drug that makes cells grow faster and helps them leave the marrow.
 When enough are in the blood, they’re removed from the donor.

 Blood is taken through a tube put into a large vein.
 It goes through a machine that takes out the stem cells and returns the rest of the blood.
 Usually, enough are collected for at least two transplants.